oracle/centos2ol/README.md

 **NOTES:**

-1. You can use centos2ol_wrapper.sh script to automate checing of the speace prerequristes for /var and /boot.
-It also creates some useful backups which might help you to recover from the situation when the script did not finishes sucessfully and you will have semi-converted system.
+1. You can use centos2ol_wrapper.sh script to automate checking of the space prerequisites for /var and /boot.
+It also creates some useful backups which might help you to recover from the situation when the script did not finishes successfully and you will have semi-converted system.
 2. Nothing can replace a full bare-metal backup of the system as a recovery tool.
-For example, Relax-and-Recover
+For example, Relax-and-Recover (which is a tar based recovery tool) can be used for this purpose.

 ## Usage